merklejerk/whisper-scribe/README.md

 ```

 The bot will instantly join the voice channel you provide and start transcribing to `logs/{SESSION_NAME}`.
-At any time you can say `!wrapup` in the voice channel's text channel to have the bot produce wrapup files.
+At any time you can say `!wrapup` in the voice channel's text channel to have the bot produce wrapup files (transcript + session summary).

 ## How It Works

-- **Discord Integration:** [py-cord] provides Discord API and voice channel access for real-time audio capture and command handling.
+- **Discord Integration:** `py-cord` provides Discord API and voice channel access for real-time audio capture and command handling.
-- **Audio Capture & VAD:** [silero-vad] and [webrtcvad] enable voice activity detection and silence detection for segmenting user speech.
+- **Audio Capture & VAD:** `silero-vad` and `webrtcvad` enable voice activity detection and silence detection for segmenting user speech.
-- **Transcription:** [torch], [torchaudio], and [transformers] power the Whisper model for local speech-to-text transcription.
+- **Transcription:** `torch`, `torchaudio`, and `transformers` power the Whisper model for local speech-to-text transcription.
-- **Wrapups:** [openai] library is used to generate session summaries via GPT models.
+- **Wrapups:** `openai` library is used to generate session summaries via GPT models.

 ## License